 While the offshore markets remain heavily traded, Chinese policymakers and global investors are increasingly focusing on the onshore markets aswell.
 China is providing access to its onshore capital account in four key ways:

 - Through the “Qualified Foreign Institutional Investor” (QFII) and the “Renminbi Qualified Foreign Institutional Investor” (RQFII) programs;

 - By connecting onshore and offshore stock exchanges (e.g., Shanghai-Hong Kong Stock Connect); and

 - Through bilateral arrangements, such as the Hong Kong mutual recognition initiative (under consideration).

 Q: To what extent is PIMCO participating in these programs, and how do we see them evolving?

-In addition to these onshore opportunities, we actively use offshore interest rate trading instruments to express our China macro views and will continue
+Meng: In addition to these onshore opportunities, we actively use offshore interest rate trading instruments to express our China macro views and will continueto do so.

 Q: What are PIMCO’s highest-conviction China investment strategies?
 Where do we see the greatest value for our investors?